 Calling a Disability Lawyer

 Applying for and receiving SSDI benefits can be a long, confusing and stressful process.
-Often, your best bet is to get help from a disability lawyer, who can help steer you on the right path.
+Often, your best bet is to get help from a social security disability lawyer, who can help steer you on the right path.
 If you are in this position, contact the disability attorneys at Heuser & Heuser for help today.